mesako/SABERWest2023/docs/520-viral-protein-analysis.md

 Whenever using these commands, put your cursor in the quotes and then hit TAB, to use autocomplete.

+Let's do two things.
+Let's count how long the protein sequences are, so we can look at that distribution.
+Let's also look for particular combinations of amino acids.

+Some folks are quite interested in the insertion of an amino-acid sequence of `PRRA`, relative to other related coronaviruses, in the SARS-CoV-2 genome.
+I don't know hardly anything about furin-cleavage sites or viral evolution, but since this is an introductory R class, we can use the tools we have to look for this sequence in the files.
+Let's do that^[
+    ...since we're just demonstrating R coding and not representing ourselves as being familiar enough with the field to properly interpret these results.
+    I have no idea what occurance of this would mean or not mean, or are we doing any sort of statistics or comparisons to null expectations.]

+How?

 ---

 ### Reading in tab-delimited file